aakashveera/Finance-Chatbot/inference_pipeline/README.md

 ## INFERENCE PIPELINE

-The Inference Pipeline connects the QDRANT DB, finetuned LLM model, embedding model using langchain and builds a chat application with Gradio.
+The Inference Pipeline connects the QDRANT DB, finetuned LLM model and embedding model using langchain and builds a chat application with Gradio.

 The entire workflow of the pipeline consists of the following steps,

 - Loads Embedding model, LLM model and finetuned lora adapter from model-registry, creates a qdrant client and builds a sequential chain using langchain to process the user queries.
 - Once initialized, upon receiving queries, the chain embeds the user's query using the embedding model, fetch the documents relevant to the query using vector search from QDRANT DB,
-- Prepare a prompt using the query, fetched news document and the past chat_history for inferencing.
+- Prepares a prompt using the query, fetched news document and the past chat_history for inferencing.
 - Infers the prompt using the LLM model and passes the generated response to the gradio UI client.

 ## INSTRUCTIONS TO RUN LOCALLY
-[Note: You will need a GPU with 16GB RAM to load and finetune the LLM model with QLoRA]
+[Note: You will need a GPU with atleast 16GB RAM to load the LLM model with QLoRA]

 #### 1. SETTING UP REQUIREMENTS